myekigaijuffler/myekigai_flutter_dev/readme.md

-# Flutter B2B E-commerce App with Location-Based Discovery
+# Flutter B2B E-commerce App

 ## Objective

 Develop a Flutter-based B2B e-commerce application that allows businesses to buy and sell products and services within a B2B marketplace.
 Additionally, businesses should be able to add their shop locations, which can be discovered by other businesses on a map.
-This task aims to assess your proficiency in various aspects of Flutter development and key app development concepts.

 ## Features to Implement

 1. **User Registration and Login (3 points):**
    - Create screens for business user registration and login.
-   - Implement user authentication using Firebase Authentication or a similar service.
+   - Implement user authentication using App-write, Fire-base or custom API's (phone number or email).

 2. **Business Profile (3 points):**
-   - Allow businesses to view and edit their profile information, including shop name and contact details.
+   - Allow businesses to view and edit their profile information, including shop name and contact details or shop location.
    - Include a profile picture upload feature.

 3. **Product Listings (5 points):**